JuggernautTej/Video_Game_Ratings_Analysis/README.md

 - The number of games produced per decade
 - The weighted rating per video game
 - The relationship between variables such as votes and ratings (regression analysis)

+The tasks for this project was gotten from Davis Nyagami on Kaggle,https://www.kaggle.com/datasets/nyagami/video-game-ratings-from-imdb. photo credit; polygon.com